unitaryfund/mitiq/docs/source/guide/guide-cdr.rst

 Clifford Data Regression
 ************************

 Clifford Data Regression (CDR) is a learning-based quantum error mitigation technique.
-It is based on the

 A figure of the typical workflow for CDR in Mitiq is shown in the figure below.